-The second concern appears most pressing because the frequent change in the significance level of the key independent variables in research on economic peace may be partially due to dichotomisation.
+The second concern appears most pressing because the frequent change in the significance level of In case of a multilateral sanction, I report the total trade figure for the primary sender - as reported by the the key independent variables in research on economic peace may be partially due to dichotomisation.
 Consequently, in this study, to account for potential bias, I use the continuous score on the DEMOC variable from the Polity IV data set.
-Still, in the results section of this article, I offer a robustness check with dichotomised variables that identify a country as a democracy for a score of 7 or higher on the DEMOC variable.
-The results from this robustness check do not yield different findings compared to the main results based on a continuous democracy score.14
+Still, in the results section of this article, I offer a robustness check with dichotomised variables that identify a country as a democracy for a score of 7 or higher on the DEMOC variable - an approach replicating past research on economic peace.
+The results from this robustness check do not yield different findings compared to the main results based on a continuous democracy score.